Skip navigation

 Who is eligible for voluntary assisted dying?
 Is it the same as euthanasia?
 Can I die at home?
 Answers to these questions and more.

 Voluntary assisted dying allows a dying person who is suffering in the final stages of life to ask their doctor for medication to help them die.
-The person must be an adult, have decision making capacity and be assessed as eligible by two independent doctors.
+The person must be an adult, have decision making capacity and be assessed as eligible by two independent medical practitioners.

-Technically, euthanasia means a doctor administers the life-ending substance to a dying person - rather than the person taking it themselves.
+Euthanasia means a doctor administers a life-ending substance to a dying person rather than the person taking it themselves.
+The word euthanasia carries negative historical connotations and is often associated with something that is done to a person without their consent.

-In the majority of cases in Victoria, people have taken the medication themselves.
-This is because in Victoria self-administration is the default method and only in cases where the person is too sick to take it themselves can a doctor step in to help.
-In Western Australia, where people are permitted to choose the method of administration, a significant majority elect for their doctor to administer the medication for them.
+In the majority of cases in Victoria and South Australia, for example, people have taken the medication themselves.
+This is because in those states self-administration is the default method and only in cases where the person is too sick to take it themselves can a doctor step in to help.
+In Western Australia, Queensland and NSW, where people are permitted to choose the method of administration, a significant majority elect for their doctor to administer the medication for them.

-Other countries have chosen different words.
+Other countries have chosen different terminology.
 For example, Canada uses the abbreviation MAiD, which stands for medical assistance in dying.

-There are some exceptional circumstances where an eligible person in the ACT or NT could access a voluntary assisted dying law in New South Wales or Queensland if
+There are some exceptional circumstances where an eligible person in the NT could access a voluntary assisted dying law in a neighbouring state.

 a) you live on the border and receive the majority of your health care in that state or